department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/service-disabled/new-skills.md

 <div class="va-introtext">

-If you have a service-connected disability that makes it hard for you to succeed in your career path, you may be interested in the Vocational Rehabilitation and Employment (VR&amp;E) Employment Through Long-Term Services track.
+If you have a service-connected disability that makes it hard for you to succeed in your employment path, you may be interested in the Vocational Rehabilitation and Employment (VR&amp;E) Employment Through Long-Term Services track.
 VR&E training can help you find work in a different field that better suits your current abilities and interests.
-Find out if you’re eligible for career counseling and vocational training with VR&E.
+Find out if you’re eligible for vocational counseling and  training with VR&E.

 </div>

 <div class="feature" markdown="1">

-### Can I get career counseling and training for new skills through VR&amp;E?
+### Can I get vocational counseling and training for new skills through VR&amp;E?

 You may be eligible for these benefits if you’re a Servicemember or Veteran with a service-connected disability and:

 - You have an employment barrier or handicap, **and**
 - You're enrolled in VR&amp;E, **and**
-- Your service-connected disability makes it hard for you to prepare for, get, and keep suitable employment (a job that doesn’t make your disability worse, is stable, and matches your abilities, aptitudes, and interests)
+- Your service-connected disability makes it hard for you to prepare for, obtain, and maintain suitable employment (a job that doesn’t make your disability worse, is stable, and matches your abilities, aptitudes, and interests)

 **Note:** You may be eligible for both VR&E training and GI Bill benefits.
 You'll need to decide which benefit you want to use.
 [Learn more about the GI Bill](/education/gi-bill/).